 Together, our team assists clients with connecting to education, employment, healthcare, technology life skills education, public benefits, and long term housing.
 Through local partners, we connect clients to mental and physical health care, and support with managing substance abuse.
 We also engage clients in regular social events and promote community/civic engagement.

 A series of 9 classes covering a variety of topics relating to interpersonal relationships and emotional wellbeing with Pastor Tyrone, led by him and various staff members.
-These classes happen weekly on Wednesday at 11:00am, before we take those who need to get their IDs.
+These classes happen weekly on Wednesday at 11:00am.
 Lunch is also provided.
-If someone is interested, text the client's name and phone number to Pastor Tyrone at 504-782-3616 and he will reach out to them with more details.
+Topics include responding versus reacting, trauma and self care, goalsetting, positive thinking, and more.